Hephaestus-Arm/HephaestusArm2/ubunutu_install.md

 1. Click **Start** , click **Control Panel**, click **System and Security** (if the control panel items are listed by category), and then click **BitLocker Drive Encryption**.

+If bitlocker does not show up here then your verison of windows does not have it and you can skip this step.

 ![bl1](photos/bl-1.png)

 ![bl2](photos/bl-2.png)